uit-no/python-course/installation.rst

   $ python3 -m venv venv
   $ source venv/bin/activate
-  $ pip install -r installation/requirements.txt
+  $ pip install -r requirements_course.txt

 We recommend this approach to seasoned users.
 This because a possible pitfall with this approach is that some of the pip packages need C compilation, which